Second Battle of Saltville

 The Second Battle of Saltville (December 20-21, 1864), was fought near the town of Saltville, Virginia, during the American Civil War.
+The battle was a Union victory, and marked the end of a Union excursion known as Stoneman's 1864 raid or Stoneman's raid into Southwest Virginia.
+The Union objective at Saltville was to destroy a salt works that produced over half of the salt used by the Confederacy to preserve meat—including that used to supply the Army of Northern Virginia.

-After the defeat of General Stephen G. Burbridge's expedition against Saltville, Union General George Stoneman reassembled a force to destroy the saltworks there.
+After the defeat of Brevet Major General Stephen G. Burbridge's expedition against Saltville (First Battle of Saltville) earlier in the year, Union Major General George Stoneman reassembled a force to again try to destroy the saltworks there.
 Stoneman's force included Burbridge's Division and a brigade under Brigadier General Alvan C. Gillem.
+Starting in Tennessee and moving to Southwestern Virginia, Stoneman defeated a Confederate force in Virginia's Battle of Marion on the December 17–18.
+In that battle, Union forces drove away a Confederate force commanded by Major General John C. Breckinridge.

-After defeating a Confederate force at Marion, Virginia on the December 17–18, Stoneman's expedition advanced to Saltville.
-General John C. Breckinridge had 500 men at Saltville under Colonel Robert Preston.
-Another brigade of cavalry was en route under General Basil W. Duke.
-General Gillem led the Union advance and attacked first.
-Burbridge joined the fight shortly after and the two Federal columns overwhelmed the town's defenses.
-Colonel Preston ordered a retreat, and Stoneman's troops entered the town and destroyed the saltworks, accomplishing the objective of the Union raid.
+After the action at Marion, Stoneman's force advanced to Saltville.
+Breckinridge was not present, but he had 500 men at Saltville under the command of Colonel Robert Preston.
+Union Brigadier General Gillem led the Union advance and attacked first.
+Burbridge joined the fight shortly afterwards, and the two Federal columns overwhelmed the town's defenses.
+Colonel Preston ordered a retreat, and Stoneman's troops entered the town and severely damanged the saltworks, accomplishing the objective of the Union raid.
+After the fight, Union troops returned to Kentucky and Tennessee while suffering losses from severe cold and harassment by a brigade commanded by Brigadier General Basil W. Duke.